 The Agile Manifesto did not include any concrete processes or steps, so many developers adopted Scrum to provide a methodology to move forward on projects.
 When Agile and Scrum work together, organizations combine the “business side” and the “technical side” to achieve objectives and attain success.

 Scrum provides an important structure with a simple and predictable set of roles, tasks and meetings.
 With no surprises to manage, teams are able to focus on the project and learn as they go.

 In today’s competitive global business environment, organizations need to move fast.
 Change happens all day, every day, and there is no time to wait for people to catch up.

 Agile development features less bureaucracy, fewer layers and more streamlined processes – all of which help keep businesses nimble, more competitive and ready to meet customers’ needs.

 Many top-tier programmers around the globe prefer agile software development.
 Companies in every industry are embracing its tenets and shifting to agile cultures.

-Computer science majors who plan to make their mark and want to thrive with the top programmers and the best organizations should be well-versed in the Agile Manifesto and its principles, as well as Scrum.
+Computer information systems majors who plan to make their mark and want to thrive with the top programmers and the best organizations should be well-versed in the Agile Manifesto and its principles, as well as Scrum.